-Empty homes can cost their owners thousands of pounds a year in council tax (150% premium charge for those empty over 2 years), insurance, mortgage and repairs while the district suffers from a lack of housing.
+Empty homes can cost their owners thousands of pounds a year in council tax (100% premium for those empty over 2 years), insurance, mortgage and repairs while the district suffers from a lack of housing.
 We have hundreds of households on the Homeseekers register and many in priority need.

 Dilapidation can cause issues for neighbouring properties such as devaluation, damage and anti-social behaviour.

 We are committed to reducing the number of long term empty homes in the district; to discuss how we can help you rent your property to someone on our housing list please get in touch with our private lettings officer.

 Possible enforcement orders

 In part 4 of the Housing Act 2004, the government introduced a new power known as Empty Dwelling Management Orders (EDMOs) that gives the council powers to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.